 Time Commitment

-The basic responsibilities of an ALAC member demand a time commitment of approximately 20-26 hours per month on Committee related activities.
-This includes participating in online (email) discussions, commenting on/contributing to documents/proposed actions (drafted in English), participating in monthly ALAC telephone conferences (in English), held on the 4th Tuesday of the month, and meeting with/making presentations to, local and regional organizations.
-ALAC members serving as liaisons to other Supporting Organizations can expect to spend more than these basic hours per month.
+The basic responsibilities of an ALAC member demand a time commitment of approximately 25 hours per month on Committee related activities.
+This includes participating in online (email) discussions, commenting on/contributing to documents/proposed actions (drafted in English), participating in monthly ALAC telephone conferences (in English), held on the 4th Tuesday of the month, participating in ICANN Working Groups outside of the ALAC and meeting with/making presentations to, local and regional organizations.
+ALAC members serving as liaisons to other Supporting Organizations, ALAC Members who comprise the ALAC Leadership team (1 per region) or ALAC members who take on specific working group responsibilities can expect to spend more than these basic hours per month.

 ICANN has traditionally reimbursed expenses incurred by ALAC members for attending ICANN meetings.